 - Add balls, in batches, to the egg mixture, then roll in bread crumbs, coating them evenly.
 Fry balls, in batches, in oil until light brown, 2 to 3 minutes.
 Drain on paper towels.
 Serve warm.

 - As an alternative, boudin balls can be flattened into patties and fried in oil in a skillet until crispy.

-- 3 cups short-grain rice, cooked and cooled
+- 3 cups short-grain rice, cooked according to package directions, and cooled

 - 2 pounds pork shoulder, cut into 1-inch cubes

 - 1 pound pork liver, cleaned and cut into large chunks

 - ½ cup coarsely chopped green bell pepper

 - ¾ cup chopped fresh parsley leaves, divided

 - In a large bowl, add rice, and fluff with a fork.